seiferla/FiBo/docs/RUP_Architecture.md

 ### Architectural Representation

 The backend (Django based) and the frontend are both developed separted from each other and only communicate over a REST API.
 That said, it is hard to follow one of the known patterns (MVC, MVP, MVVM) for the whole project, as the frontend ecosystem (an Android app) can only be so much used to follow one of some known pattterns.

+Please also see this [introduction to the technologies](https://fibo952390745.wordpress.com/2022/10/18/week-2-roles-and-technologies/).

 ### Architectural Goals and Constraints